 If you need ideas for teacher gifts, here are a few handmade gifts they will appreciate.
-I’ll let you know how to make a DIY mason jar candle and other gifts!
+In this post I’ll let you know how to make a DIY mason jar candle and other gifts.

 This post contains affiliate links for your convenience – read more here.

 I wanted to make something special out of limited-edition Ball mason jars I received — and I decided to make mason jar candles out of a few.

 Want to make your own?
 I’m giving away all my candle-making tricks in this tutorial.

 You will need these supplies for a DIY mason jar candle:

 I like wide mouth jars even better than the regular ones.

 candle wax (you could melt down old candles or buy wax at the craft store or online – I use Natural Soy Candle Wax, 10 Pound)

 aluminum pouring pot with handle for wax melting